GuptaAman777/Rename-Tool/README.md

 - Customizable numbering format (single-digit, two-digit, three-digit, etc.).
 - Optional prefix and suffix settings.
 - Preserves file extensions while renaming.
+- Undo Option to revert back to orignal names.

 ## How to Use